 Palmer Chapel Methodist Church

 Take a 360-degree look around the historical Palmer Chapel Methodist Church that is now abandoned in place within the Great Smokey Mountains National Park on the North Carolina side.
 There are eight 360-degree panoramic images of the location, so make sure to explore all of them.
+Do you like urban exploring?
+Here is a map with tons of GPS locations for you to get out and explore.

 Click here to view it in fullscreen.